nestauk/cci_nepal/cci_nepal/pipeline/classification_model/model_save_run/README.md

 - `basic_test_predictions.xlsx`
 - `non_basic_test_predictions.xlsx`

 These contain the survey inputs and predictions for each basic and non-basic NFRI items respectively.
 The format of each file will be slighlty different as different numbers of features are used and the NFRI outputs are different.
-The first set of columns will contain the feature names and the next set will contain the NFRI items with 0 or 1 as to whether they are predicted as essential or not essential.
+The first set of columns will contain the feature names and the next set will contain the NFRI items with a 0 to 1 probability as to whether they are the item is essential.